tangentially/gryphon-scan/README.md

 General calibration process is:

 - if needed set machine custom parameters (turntable geometry, board init string, etc...) in 'settings.json' file.
 It is created automatically after first run with default values.
+Check README_custom_machine.md
 - make sure you can turn on/off lasers and move platform in correct direction with toolbar buttons.
 Use "Control workbench"
 - check camera resolution and set focus for autofocus cameras at "Calibration"->"Video settings"
 - using "Calibration"->"Pattern settings" setup pattern cols/rows/dimensions